 A comprehensive awareness training program is delivered on an ongoing basis to all Problem Free Limited employees to emphasise the need to protect customer cloud data appropriately.
-We also require our contractors to provide appropriate awareness training to all relevant employees.
+We also require our contractors to provide appropriate awareness training to all relevant employees and they are briefed on the specific requirements.

 Transactions between the user (including administrators) and the cloud environment are encrypted using TLS by default.
 The older SSL protocol has been deprecated.
 If removed from the production environment Customer data will always be encrypted at rest.
 Any data sent between our production servers (such as to a database) will only be communicated via their own private network, private virtual LAN or through an encrypted channel.